charles-ma/Java_code/Snake/readme.txt

-This is the newest version of the class SnakeModel and its tests.
+This is a version of the class SnakeModel and its tests.

-You can start and stop the SnakeModel timer using corresponding methods.

 SnakeModel is observable so that is can be oberved by other observer classes.